rehanbchinoy/rehanbchinoy.github.io/_posts/intro.md

 published: true
 ---

-Currently I am using this website as a portfolio.
-You'll find a short bio and links to my Github and resume on the About page and the link to my first-author publication on the Research page.
+I am currently using this website as a portfolio.
+You'll find a short bio and links to my Github and resume on the About page and the link to my publication and presentations on the Research page.